'Women deserve to be at the table': The WNBA's signature shoe boom

 INDIANAPOLIS — (AP) — Signature shoes are ready for their share of the Indianapolis spotlight at All-Star weekend.

-Bright orange All-Star editions of Sabrina Ionescu’s and A’ja Wilson’s newest sneakers dropped into their eager fans’ hands Thursday morning, joining the now legions of WNBA signature shoes on courts across the league.
+Bright orange All-Star editions of Sabrina Ionescu’s and A’ja Wilson’s newest sneakers dropped into their eager fans’ hands Friday, joining the now legions of WNBA signature shoes on courts across the league.

 It’s the latest installation in a busy boom for WNBA signature sneakers.